ENCCS/sycl-workshop/content/buffers-accessors.rst

 -----------------------------

 Buffers are *views* into already allocated memory: a data abstraction the runtime uses to represent objects of given C++ types.
-These view is onto a 1-, 2-, or 3-dimensional array of data.
+The view is onto a 1-, 2-, or 3-dimensional array of data.
 The fact that buffers do not own their memory has two consequences for their usage: